usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 I haven't really seen this method used in any other convolution neural network (CNN) architecture and the authors don't provide any reason to use this.
-I tried both the cropping method as oulined in the paper and a modiefied non-cropping U-Net on the Carvana data set, their was no difference in performance.
+I tried both the cropping method as oulined in the paper and a modified non-cropping U-Net on the Carvana data set, their was no difference in performance.
-The non-cropping architecture can be applied to any image size without have to worry about the size of cropping and that is why I ended up using it for all of my tests.
+The non-cropping architecture can be applied to any image size without needing to worry about the size of cropping and that is why I ended up using it for all of my tests.

-Here is the non-cropped implementation of U-Net in Tensorflow 2.0.
+Here is the non-cropped implementation of U-Net CNN in Tensorflow 2.0.

 ```python
 from tensorflow.keras.models import *